jasonwubz/archive-manager-website/README.md

 - MySQL 5.7
 - PHP 8.1.17

-The following compoments are added:
+The following components are added:
 - laravel/ui via composer - for installing Bootstrap CSS and Vue
 - moment - for datetime formatting
 - font awesome - commonly used icons